Jason.Endgame. Part II

 Lucy

-Lucy’s father, Colin, was the kind of man that worked hard during the week and on the weekends liked to relax with a few beers and watching a game or ten.
+Lucy’s father, Colin, was the kind of man that worked hard during the week and on the weekends liked to relax with a few beers and watch a game or ten.
 There were very few sports he didn’t like.
 Lucy's fondest memories of him are sitting in their living room eating pizza on Friday nights as they watched whatever game was taking priority that night.

 Lucy was always closer to her dad than her mom, although she loved her mom very much.
 When Lucy was ten, she wanted to make fortune cookies for her dad while they were watching the game.
 She didn’t know much about baking, but she found the ingredients on a fortune cookie wrapper and thought she could just add those ingredients to make fortune cookies.